-I am a lecturer in Ecology and Evolutionary Biology and my research focusses on ‘working out what genes do’.
-I work with a range of plants (and some animals) and carry out detailed genetic and genomic investigations comparing populations or species.
-My research identifies the genes that are important for adaptation, speciation and domestication; therefore is important for the fields of evolutionary biology, genomics and mitigating climate change.
+Dr Mark Chapman is a lecturer in Ecology and Evolutionary Biology and his research focusses on ‘working out what genes do’.
+He works with a range of plants (and some animals) and carrys out detailed genetic and genomic investigations comparing populations or species.
+His research identifies the genes that are important for adaptation, speciation and domestication; therefore it is important for the fields of evolutionary biology, genomics and mitigating climate change.

 I am interested in using genomic technologies to investigate patterns and processes in evolution, primarily concerning adaptation, speciation and domestication in plants.

 Anna Page (2014-2017) Project Title: Parallel domestication as a model to understand the repeatability of phenotypic evolutions Funding: University of Southampton

 Oliver White (2015-2018) Project Title: Using transcriptomics to understand adaptation and speciation in an island radiation Funding:University of Southampton/Natural History Museum

 Rachael Graham (2015-2018) Project Title: Plant adaptation to temperature, and implications for crop breeding Funding: University of Southampton/Natural History Museum

 Alex Watson-Lazowski (2nd supervisor) Project Title: Using Next Generation Sequencing to Understand Plant Acclimation and Adaption to a Changing Environment Funding: ExpeER, NERC.